AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52277-admin-user-redirected-incorrectly-on-selecting-store-view-when-creating-new-order.md

 ---
 # ACSD-52277: Admin user redirected incorrectly on selecting store view when creating new order

-The ACSD-52277 patch fixes the issue where an Admin user is not redirected properly after selecting store view when creating a new order in Admin.
+The ACSD-52277 patch fixes the issue where an admin user is not redirected properly after selecting store view when creating a new order in Admin.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.34 is installed.
 The patch ID is ACSD-52277.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions